-Unlike most other large cities, no separate school district or county government exists that also finances New York City's capital costs, which results in a relatively greater bonded debt load when compared to similarly-rated local governments: New York City net debt as a percentage of full value is 7.6% compared to 3.1% for Aa2-rated large local governments, although unlike most property-tax dependent local governments, New York City's revenue base includes personal income taxes, sales taxes and other taxes.
-Based on the current financial plan, costs for debt service, pensions, employee and retiree health benefits (OPEB) are high, nearly 31% of fiscal 2017 estimated revenue.
+Unlike most other large cities, no separate school district or county government exists that also finances New York City's capital costs, which results in a relatively greater bonded debt load when compared to similarly-rated local governments: New York City net debt as a percentage of full value is 7.2% compared to 3.1% for Aa2-rated large local governments, although unlike most property-tax dependent local governments, New York City's revenue base includes personal income taxes, sales taxes and other taxes.

 The city's pension system includes three multi-employer cost-sharing plans (the New York City Employees Retirement System, Teachers Retirement System, and Board of Education Retirement System), and separate plans for fire and police.
-The city's shares of the multi-employer plans are 55.5%, 97.3% and 99.9%, respectively.
-Reflecting those plans, the city's fiscal 2015 Moody's-adjusted net pension liability (ANPL) is \$100.4 billion, or 1.32 times operating revenues.
-While the city's three-year adjusted ANPL as a percentage of full value is the fourth largest of the 50 largest local governments, at 11%, the burden is more moderate as percentage of operating revenue: 129%, ranking 34th.
-Moody's adjustments improve comparability of reported pension liabilities, but the adjustments are not intended to replace the city's reported liability information.
+The city's shares of the multi-employer plans are 54.8%, 97.1% and 99.9%, respectively.
+Reflecting those plans, New York City's fiscal 2016 Moody's adjusted net pension liability (ANPL) is \$144.5 billion, or 182% of operating revenues.
+Compared to the 50 largest local governments, New York City's ANPL ranks 31st (based on fiscal 2015 data, the most current comparable data available).